Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \subsection{Discussion}

 Our results show for the first time astronomical spectrograph calibration in the UV wavelength range with a laser frequency comb.
 This demonstration is particularly relevant to the emerging field of optical precision cosmology with next generation instruments and telescopes.
 Our astrocomb's architecture is based on periodically-poled lithium niobate nanophotonic waveguides tailored to provide efficient frequency conversion of a robust, alignment-free 18~GHz electro-optic frequency comb.
 Moreover, we show compatibility of the approach with photonic chip-integrated microcombs, creating opportunities for future space-based systems.
 This also represents the first demonstration of nonlinear transfer of a microcomb to VIS and UV wavelengths, adding new operating domains to the repertoire of these sources.
-Future work may pursue suitable stabilization of the fundamental comb's offset-frequency (as described above) and could, in conjunction with improved chip-coupling \cite{he2019, churaev2022} enable gap-free VIS and UV operation based on robust IR lasers.
+The approach demonstrated here can be utilized to extend calibration beyond established wavelength ranges towards shorter wavelengths.
+Future work may pursue wider harmonic spectra (cf. SI, Section~5), where however, consistency of the generated spectra via suitable control of the fundamental comb's offset-frequency (as described above) and noise suppression as previously demonstrated for electro-optic combs \cite{beha2017} would need to be implemented.
+With improved chip-coupling \cite{he2019, churaev2022} this could enable gap-free VIS and UV operation based on robust telecommunication wavelength IR lasers.
 Similar results may be possible also in other waveguide materials such as aluminum nitride (AlN), where broadband phase matching may be achieved through chirped geometries \cite{liu2019}.
-In sum, the demonstrated results provide a viable route towards astronomical precision spectroscopy in the ultraviolet and may eventually contribute to major scientific discoveries in cosmology and astronomy.
+In addition to the development of the comb source itself, spectral flattening \cite{probst2014} will be needed to ensure optimal exposure of the CCD and to avoid systematic effects that can arise from strong modulation of the combs spectral envelope.
+In sum, the demonstrated approach opens a viable route towards astronomical precision spectroscopy in the ultraviolet based on robust infrared lasers and may eventually contribute to major scientific discoveries in cosmology and astronomy.